 At Rock Valley College we are committed to providing an environment free from sexual harassment, sexual violence, and discrimination.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance.

-Any concerning or distressed behaviors that you feel should be brought to the attention of B.I.T. or a RVC staff member.
+Any concerning or distressed behaviors that you feel should be brought to the attention of BIT or an RVC staff member.

-Anyone in RVC community (students, faculty, staff, self-referral
+Anyone in the RVC community (students, faculty, staff, self-referral)

 Have you ever asked yourself what you should do if there was an armed attacker on campus?